 When The Allium was conceived in early 2019 in Calgary, it came into being as a worker co-op first and a restaurant second.
-Its founders knew they wanted to establish one of the former, and their collective interests and experience led them to choose the latter as the kind of business it would be.
+Its founders knew they wanted to establish one of the latter, and their collective interests and experience led them to choose the former as the kind of business it would be.

 Less than a year into its existence, The Allium’s experience has illustrated both the challenges and the advantages associated with the worker co-op model.
 Hailing its excellent food, local magazine Avenue named it one of Calgary’s best new restaurants in its annual review of the city’s culinary hotspots in its March 2020 issue, coming at a time when the worker-owners could see profitability on the horizon.
 But then came the Covid-19 pandemic, and the resulting blow it dealt to the restaurant industry.